wcat-dev/wcat-scanner-docs/docs/deployment.md

 ---
-description: Learn how to deploy the A11yWatch lite platform on any machine.
+description: Learn how to deploy the WCAT-Scanner lite platform on any machine.
 id: deployment
 title: Deployment
 ---

-Deploy all things A11yWatch Lite on your own servers.
+Deploy all things WCAT-Scanner Lite on your own servers.

 ## Getting Started

-The quickest way to deploy the suite on the server is to install the `A11yWatch` CLI by running `cargo install a11ywatch_cli` on the server or in a Dockerfile and run the `a11ywatch start` command either in `CMD` or as a sidecar on your instance.
+The quickest way to deploy the suite on the server is to install the `WCAT-Scanner` CLI by running `cargo install wcat_cli` on the server or in a Dockerfile and run the `a11ywatch start` command either in `CMD` or as a sidecar on your instance.

 ## Docker

-Another simple way to deploy is to use the [@a11ywatch/a11ywatch](https://hub.docker.com/r/a11ywatch/a11ywatch) docker image.
+Another simple way to deploy is to use the [@wcat/a11ywatch](https://hub.docker.com/r/a11ywatch/a11ywatch) docker image.
 By the default the main entry to the graphQL, and gRPC server starts on port 3280.

 ## CLI